 Electric Thermal Storage

-Some electric bill utilities arrange their prices in ways very similar to phone companies and electric bill more for electricity during the day and less at night.
+Some electric providers set their prices in a way that is similar to how phone companies do it.
+For example, during the day, they charge more for power and less at night.
 They do so to cut back their “peak” demand.

 Any energy storage method suffers some energy reduction.
-If you would like to pursue an electric thermal storage system, then it’d be ideal for your machine to be found inside the conditioned area of your house so that any electric heat lost in the machine heats your home instead of escaping to the outside.
+If you want an electric thermal storage system, your machine should be inside the conditioned area of your house.
+So that the machine’s electric heat heats your home instead of fleeing.

 It would also be best to understand how fast heat will escape out of the system.
 A system that runs too much heat can lead to control problems, like the accidental overheating of your property.